MattePalte/Bugs-Quantum-Computing-Platforms/README.md

 3. **annotation components.csv**: containing information on which part of the repository lead us to the decision that a specific project include a specific component, e.g., quantum abstraction or machine code generation.
 We report this for each platform together with the reference to the commit we used during inspection.

 ## Update
-Note that the repository of the paltform named `tequila` have been moved from `https://github.com/aspuru-guzik-group/tequila`, which you find in our data artifacts, to `https://github.com/tequilahub/tequila`, which is the new location.
+Note that the repository of the platform named `tequila` has been moved from `https://github.com/aspuru-guzik-group/tequila`, which you find in our data artifacts, to `https://github.com/tequilahub/tequila`, which is the new location.
 Please use the correct path to avoid 404 error.

 We also encourage and thank in advance anyone who informs us in case this happens with another platform.